6 Ways Blueberries Can Improve Brain Health

-Oxidative stress has been shown to quicken the aging process of your brain, negatively affecting brain function.
+Oxidative stress has been shown to quicken the aging process of your brain and negatively affect brain function.
+If the balance of free radicals, which are created during the process of oxidation, exceeds the number of antioxidants, there can be negative impacts on the body’s proteins, DNA and fatty tissues.
 The antioxidants in blueberries have been found to slow memory impairments and motor coordination that are typically associated with this aging process.

 - Lowering dementia risk